webrtc-rs/apprtc/docs/deployment/README-sfu.rs.md

 ## DNS and firewall

 Point `sfu.rs` at the host.
-Allow TCP `443` and UDP `3478-3495` on the SFU host.
+Allow TCP `443` for the optional redirect and UDP `3478-3497` for media on the SFU host.
 Port `80` is only needed for Certbot standalone validation.
+The SFU host also needs outbound TCP access to signaling at `appr.tc:50051`; the signaling host/provider firewall must allow inbound TCP `50051` only from this SFU host's public IP (and any other trusted AppWeb/SFU hosts).

 * **A Record** pointing `@` to the server IP (e.g., `173.249.204.140`)
 * **A Record** pointing `www` to the same server if required